sorendunn/Agentless-Lite/README.md

 >
 > For example `--backend deepseek`

-This commands generates up to 20 samples as defined `--num_gen 20`.
-The patches are saved in `results/repair/output.jsonl`, which contains the raw output of each sample as well as any generation information (e.g., number of tokens).
+This commands generates up to 10 samples as defined `--max_retries 10`.
+The patches are saved in `results/all_preds.jsonl`.
 The complete logs are also saved in `results/repair/logs`

 ## 🧶 Comparison